ingararntzen/timingdocs/docs/source/timeddata/dataset.rst

 match the provided cue argument.
 If a cue argument includes a key but no interval and no data, this means to **delete** the *pre-existing* cue.

+See also special convenience methods build on top of the basic update primitive :ref:`dataset-convenience`.

 ..  code-block:: javascript